abbioinfo/RsolaniDB/README.md

 ```
 **Note**: *The path of cgi-bin directory may be /usr/lib/cgi-bin (or any other directory, instead of /var/www/cgi-bin/).
 Please check with your apache config file to know the deafult cgi-bin directory.*

 **Note**: *The default password used in the MySQL database scripts is abhi1234.
-If you are using any other MySQL password, please change the default password in perl scripts/module available in cgi-bin directory.*
+If you are using any other MySQL password, please change the default password in perl scripts or (.pm) modules available in cgi-bin directory.*

 # Cite